• Home

 Heritage Ridge Senior and Workforce Housing Project

-Mr. Fort is also assisting in obtaining approvals for this 350-unit apartment project in the City of Goleta.
-The affordable senior and workforce housing project requires approval of a Development Plan, General Plan Amendments, and a Vesting Parcel Map, as well as consideration of sensitive archaeological resources.
+Mr. Fort assisted the development team in obtaining approvals for this 350-unit apartment project in the City of Goleta.
+The affordable senior and workforce housing project required approval of a Development Plan, General Plan Amendments, and a Vesting Parcel Map, as well as consideration of sensitive archaeological resources.

 San Ysidro Pharmacy Commercial Center